theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Damage taken is greatly increased
 ~ Blood Plague is more likely to be contracted
 ~ Plague Freak variants may spawn alongside their base counterparts
-~ Murder Packs, a group of 4-6 Base abd Plague variant Ferals
+~ Murder Packs, a group of 4-6 Base and Plague variant Ferals
 ~ Bloodfestation: Now infestations are comprised of Blood Variants of Zeds

 # Darkside effects in Gameplay Mechanics